 A Nova counselor is required to help a Scout complete the requirements for a Nova award.
 A Nova counselor can be any registered adult age 21 or older.
 They must be registered under the new nonunit position and no fee is required.
 The Nova counselor code is 58.
 All Nova counselors must have current BSA Youth Protection Training for the programs being administered (Cub and Boy Scout Y01, Venturing Y02).

 Supernova mentors must be 21 or older and be subject matter experts in a STEM (science, technology, engineering, mathematics) field and be registered under the new Supernova Mentor position code 52.
 This is a nonunit position and requires no fee.
 In addition to the BSA adult registration form, mentors must turn in the Supernova Awards Mentor Information application into the Cockrell Scout Center.
 All Supernova mentors must have current BSA Youth Protection Training for the programs being administered (Cub and Boy Scout Y01, Venturing Y02).

-Only if a Mentor is willing to work with two or more Scouts on the SUPERNOVA at the same time will the exception of a parent with a STEM background be allowed.
+Only if a mentor is willing to work with two or more Scouts on the SuperNova at the same time will the exception of a parent with a STEM background be allowed.
 Mentors are encouraged to be available to work with any Scout in any unit.

 STEM Orientation courses are intended to be used to provide an orientation for Scouts, Scouters, and parents about Scouting and the STEM program and the STEM opportunities in Scouting and can be found online.

 Youth Protection Training Supernova Mentor Application STEM Orientation Course STEM Training